scientific-python/specs/core-projects/_index.md

 ## How does a Core Project endorse a SPEC?

-Core Projects may discuss whether to endorse a SPEC on their mailing list, issue tracker, or on a pull request.
+Core Projects use their project-specific discussion and decision making mechanisms to decide whether to support a SPEC.
-Certain SPECs may require Core Projects create their own enhancement proposals to figure out whether and how to endorse a SPEC.
+Certain SPECs may, for example, require Core Projects to create their _own_ enhancement proposals to expand on implementation details.

 Once a Core Project decides to endorse a SPEC, they add their project name to the `endorsed-by` field in the SPEC header via a pull request against